-Duke Cancer Institute’s Thoracic Cancer program is nationally recognized for its innovative, aggressive and personalized approach to detecting and treating lung cancer, the leading cause of death from cancer in the U.S.
+Duke Cancer Institute’s Thoracic Cancer disease group is nationally recognized for its innovative, aggressive and personalized approach to detecting and treating lung cancer, the leading cause of death from cancer in the U.S.

 Our nationally ranked lung cancer program can guide treatment decisions for the newly diagnosed or those seeking a second opinion.